 Elements of Inflicting Corporal Injury

-In California, to prove someone is guilty of inflicting corporal injury, the government must prove each of the elements beyond a reasonable doubt:
+In California, to prove someone is guilty of inflicting corporal injury, the government must prove each of the following elements beyond a reasonable doubt:

 - The touching placed the alleged victim in a traumatic condition;